Did you know Cartia low dose aspirin

 CARTIA is enteric coated (Duentric) low dose aspirin (100 mg).
 Low dose aspirin helps reduce blood stickiness, the tendency of blood to clot.
 CARTIA may be useful if you are at risk of angina, transient ischaemic attacks (TIAs or mini-strokes), stroke (due to a blood clot) or heart attacks if you already have heart or blood vessel disease.

 The amount of aspirin in CARTIA is much less than you would need to take for a headache or other pain.
-If you require medication for temporary relief of these symptoms, we suggest you take (paracetamol).
+If you require medication for temporary relief of these symptoms, please speak to your healthcare professional.

 If you are not sure whether you should use CARTIA, talk to your doctor or pharmacist.
 Do not give this medicine to anyone else.